getfider/fider.io/content/docs/hosting-on-heroku.md

 <p>
 The easiest way to deploy your application to Heroku is to connect your application to a github repository.
-Fork the <a href="">Fider official repository</a> and connect this fork to your Heroku application under the
+Fork the <a href="https://github.com/getfider/fider" target="_blank">Fider official repository</a> and connect this fork to your Heroku application under the
 <b>Deploy</b> tab in the <b>Deployment method</b>.
 </p>